OrchardCMS/OrchardCore/src/docs/reference/modules/Sms.Azure/README.md

 For more information about configurations, please refer to [Configuration](../../core/Configuration/README.md).

 !!! note
-    Configuration of the **Default Azure Communication SMS** provider cannot be performed through Admin Settings.
+    Configuration of the **Default Azure Communication** provider cannot be performed through Admin Settings.
 Instead, use the configuration provider for setup.
 Note that the provider will only appear if the configuration is present.